Visa policy of Saudi Arabia

-Visitors to Saudi Arabia must obtain a visa unless they come from one of the visa exempt countries.
+Visitors to Saudi Arabia must obtain a visa, unless they come from one of the visa exempt countries.

 Some visitors are eligible to obtain a visa online or on arrival while others needs to apply at one of the Saudi diplomatic missions in advance.

-All visitors must hold a passport valid for six months.
+All visitors must hold a passport valid for 6 months.

 Visa policy map

 Freedom of movement

-Nationals of the following five countries do not require a visa to visit Saudi Arabia and may use national ID Cards to enter the country:
+Citizens of Gulf Cooperation Council (GCC) countries enjoy freedom of movement in Saudi Arabia and may enter with a national ID card.

-Visa exemption also applies to holders of diplomatic and official passports of France.
+Non-ordinary passports

+Holders of diplomatic, official or service passport of the following countries may enter without a visa for 90 days (unless otherwise stated):